Meet Our Veterinarians

 Dr. Peat received her Bachelor of Science degree in zoology in 1992 and her DVM in 1996 from North Carolina State University.
 She practiced small animal medicine and surgery and emergency medicine in Fayetteville and Asheville, NC before relocating to Wilmington in 2006.
 While in Asheville, Dr. Peat also taught at the veterinary technician program at AB Technical Community College.
 During her years of practice, Dr. Peat became interested in alternative and integrative medicine and in 2011, began studying at the Chi Institute in Reddick, FL.
 She completed both the basic and advanced acupuncture courses and is currently continuing her education in Chinese Herbal medicine.
 Dr. Peat joined Myrtle Grove Animal Hospital in 2013 after providing relief veterinary services for several local animal hospitals.
 She enjoys her free time by watching her husband, son, and twin daughters play soccer.
 She has two dogs, Lucy and Rosie.

 Dr. Dan Houlihan grew up outside of Philadelphia and received his Bachelor of Science degree in animal science from the University of Tennessee in 2010.
 He then attended North Carolina State University College of Veterinary Medicine and graduated in 2014 with a Doctorate of Veterinary Medicine and has worked in small animal practice since.
 He has lived in Pennsylvania, Tennessee, North Carolina, and most recently, Athens, Georgia, although he considers North Carolina his home.
 Dr. Houlihan joined Myrtle Grove Animal Hospital in 2017.
 His interests include client education, ophthalmology, and dermatology.
 When he’s not working, he enjoys fishing, woodworking, and collecting early U.S. coins.
-He currently lives in Wilmington with his husband, Brett, two cats (Hops and Barley), and a Golden Retriever puppy, Tuna.
+He currently lives in Wilmington with his husband, Brett, two cats (Hops and Barley), and two Golden Retrievers, Tuna and Shrimp.